Pickle99/blog-nestjs/README.md

 <br/>`` npm run migration:generate database/migrations/NewMigration ``<br/>
 then run the migrations with <br/> `` npm run migration:run `` <br/>
 to run the unit tests, write <br/> `` npm run test `` <br/>

+## Additional notes

+Everything from Auth must go to User folder, User folder is empty right now, i noticed it only in the end, i will refactor the code to work from User folder and not from auth a little bit later